-‘Scientific-Laws’ is a forgivable exaggeration by the scientific-community.
-They are in fact generalizations from limited observations, tentatively affirmed hypothesis which lead a precarious existence, vulnerable on every flank.
+‘Scientific-Law’ is a forgivable exaggeration by the scientific-community.
+They are in fact generalizations from limited observations, tentatively affirmed hypothesis leading a precarious existence.

 A hypothesis is never proved.
 It only stands unrejected.
 Via Negativa-Lite.

-And Induction’s ‘Rejection-Machine’ becomes functional, takes life, because of words like ‘Not’, ‘Always’ and ‘Never’.
+And Induction’s ‘Rejection-Machine’ becomes functional, takes life, because of the word ‘Not’.
+And its sidekicks, ‘Always’ and ‘Never.

 Things work, but not for the reasons you think they do.
 And they could stop working, again not for the reasons you think they might.